ieee-vgtc/ieeevis.org/README.md

 # ieeevis.org

+Hi!
 This is the Jekyll version of the [IEEE VIS website](http://ieeevis.org).

 The `vis2024` branch (the page you're currently viewing) is the current year's website.